Robust Maximum Capture Facility Location under Random Utility Maximization Models

+We use instances from the three datasets HM14, ORlib, and NYC to generate instances for our robust problems and we refer the reader to \cite{FLO_Freire2016branch} for a detailed description.
+These datasets have been used in previous MCP studies \citep{Ljubic2018outer,MaiLodi2020_OA,Dam2021submodularity}.
 We select $N = 5$ (i.e., there are 5 customer types in each zone).
 We then randomly choose the pre-determined proportions $\{\tau_{1},...,\tau_{5}\}$ such that $\sum_{n\in[N]}\tau_n =1$.
-The underlying utilities vector $\{\widetilde{v}^i_{1},...,\widetilde{v}^i_{5}\}$ are also randomly chosen for each zone $i$.
-To compare the performances of the RO, DET, and SA approach in protecting us from bad-case scenarios, we vary the uncertainty level $\epsilon$ and compare the robust solutions with those from the DET and SA approaches.
-More precisely, for each $\epsilon > 0$ we define an uncertainty set as in \eqref{eqn:uncertainty_set}.
-For RO, we solve the robust problem \eqref{prb:robust-MCP} and obtain a robust solution $\bx^{\RO}$.
-For DET1, we solve the deterministic MCP \eqref{prob:MCP-1} with the weighted average utilities $\widetilde{\bv} = \sum_{n\in [n]}\tau_{n}\widetilde{v}_{n}$ and obtain a solution $\bx^{\DET}$, and for DET2 we solve \eqref{prob:MixedMNL} to get a solution $\bx^{\MDET}$.
-For the SA approach, we take 10 samples from the uncertainty sets to obtain 10 candidate solutions.
-Here we note that more samples can be taken, but we restrict ourselves to 10 samples, as the SA approach is much more expensive than others (we will show this later in the experiments).
-Then, for each solution obtained, we use 1000 samples of the utilities, taken from the uncertainty sets, to get an approximate worst-case objective value.
+For each deterministic instance from the datasets (HM14, ORlib, or NYC) {to generate the underlying utility vectors $\{\widetilde{\bv}^{1i},...,\widetilde{\bv}^{5i}\}$ to construct uncertainty sets, we take the set of utility values $\{v^i_j,\;i\in I, j\in [m]\}$ from the data and sample (randomly and uniformly) each element $\widetilde{v}^{ki}_{j}$ in range {$[0.7\times v^{i}_j;1.3\times v^{i}_j]$}, for all $k =1,\ldots,5$.} To compare the performances of the RO, DET, and SA approach in protecting us from worst-case scenarios, we vary the uncertainty level $\epsilon$ and compare the robust solutions with those from the DET and SA approaches.
+More precisely, we will perform the following steps for each $\epsilon > 0$. \begin{itemize} \item[(i)] Define an uncertainty set as in \eqref{eqn:uncertainty_set}. \item[(ii)] For RO, we solve the robust problem \eqref{prb:robust-MCP} and obtain a robust solution $\bx^{\RO}$. \item[(iii)] For DET1, we solve the deterministic MCP \eqref{prob:MCP-1} with the weighted average utilities $\widetilde{\bv} = \sum_{n\in [n]}\tau_{n}\widetilde{v}_{n}$ and obtain a solution $\bx^{\DET}$. \item[(iv)] For DET2, we solve \eqref{prob:MixedMNL} to get a solution $\bx^{\MDET}$. \item[(v)] For SA, we take 10 samples from the uncertainty sets to obtain 10 candidate solutions.\footnote{{More samples can be taken, but we restrict ourselves to 10 samples, as the SA approach is expensive to run as we will show later.}} Then, for each solution obtained, we use 1000 samples of the utilities, taken from the uncertainty sets, to get an approximate worst-case objective value.